-Jjanga Sushi Bar: Just off the Strip on E Flamingo, Jjanga offers an all you can eat lunch menu that costs $26.95 and dinner for $32.95.
-A premium all you can eat package is also offered for $39.95 that includes sashimi.
+Jjanga Sushi Bar: Just off the Strip on E. Flamingo, Jjanga offers an all you can eat lunch menu that costs $26.95 and dinner for $32.95.
+Uniquely, a premium all you can eat package is also offered for $39.95 that includes sashimi.

 Again, the a la carte price will be charged for any leftovers, and groups of 6 or more will be charged a 19% service fee.